-1. The first event of the new reign was the resolution by the Council that "whereas all bishops of the realm had authority of spiritual jurisdiction by force of instruments under the seal appointed ad res ecclesiasticas . . . it is thought convenient the same authority be renewed unto them; it was therefore ordained ... that they should cause new instruments to be drawn up in form of the others they had before. . . ."
-The new commissions like those of the previous reign (see p.
-238), professed that "all ecclesiastical, as well as secular, jurisdiction proceeds from the King."
+1. The first event of the new reign was the resolution by the Council that "whereas all bishops of the realm had authority of spiritual jurisdiction by force of instruments under the seal appointed ad res ecclesiasticas ... it is thought convenient the same authority be renewed unto them; it was therefore ordained . . . that they should cause new instruments to be drawn up in form of the others they had before. . . . " The new commissions like those of the previous reign (see p.
+238), professed that " all ecclesiastical, as well as secular, jurisdiction proceeds from die King."
 Also the bishops were given therein the royal licence to ordain:

-"Damus et concedimus per præsentes quod præfatus Episcopus libere, licite et quiete possit et valeat quoscunque clerios idoneos infra diocesem . . . ad omnes etiam sacros et presbyteratus ordines legitime ordinare et promovere."
+"Damus et concedimus per prasentes quod praefatus Episcopus libere, licite et quiete possit et valeat quoscunque clerios idoneos infra diocesem ... ad omnes etiam sacros et presbyteratus ordines legitime ordinare et promovere."

 In May, 1547, royal commissioners were sent throughout the country, partly clerical and partly lay, with power to summon all before them, including the bishops.
-They were given certain "godly injunctions," drawn up "by the advice of sundry bishops and others the best learned men of the realm."2 King Edward, in his Diary, says that these injunctions "took away divers ceremonies, and commissioners were sent to take down images, and certain homilies were set forth to be read in the Church."3 Various alterations of a minor kind were made in the Church services, but others were not to be made "until
+They were given certain "godly injunctions," drawn up "by the advice of sundry bishops and others the best learned men of the realm."3 King Edward, in his Diary, say's that these injunctions "took away divers ceremonies, and commissioners were sent to take down images, and certain homilies were set forth to be read in the Church."3 Various alterations of a minor kind were made in the Church services, but others were not to be made "until such time as the same shall be otherwise ordered by the King's authority."

-1 Rymer, Foedera, xv, 221.
+1 Rymer, Foederat xv, 221.

-Letter, June 30th, 1547, in Council Book, I, p.
-357. Burnet, II, ii, p.
+^{} J-etter, June 30th, 1547, in Council Book, I, p.
+357. • Burnet, II, ii, p.
 4.